UPDATED! 3 Remnants of the Overseas Railway in the Florida Keys

 Big Pine Key and the Caribbean Club – The Overseas Railway marked mileage along the way using triangular, concrete posts.
 Today, two of those posts survive along the Overseas Highway.
 One, at the Caribbean Club in Key Largo, is not in its original location, but is in good shape and very photo-ready.
 The other, on Big

 Pine Key, is in its original location – but it is difficult to find.
 This blog post gives information on finding it, and what to expect when you do find it.
+UPDATE: Recently, the Big Pine Key mileage marker was completely refurbished moved to a new location at the Pine Channel Nature Park, meaning there are no longer any markers in their original locations (at least in the Florida Keys).
+This website provides more information if you want to see the mileage marker.

 Old Seven Mile Bridge Rails – Although it is not the only bridge left from the time of the Overseas Railway, Old Seven Mile Bridge provides visitors with a good chance to see something unusual from the era of the railroad: its metal rails.
 The rails were used to make the barriers on the side of Old Seven Mile Bridge when it was converted for motor vehicle use.